Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: ThinkCoder

 \subsection{Thorough Exploration}

-Before running the generated code and performing corrections, ThinkCoder conducted extensive thinking during the Thorough Exploration phase.
-By generating $k$ answers at once, it expanded the search area.
-The search for multiple answers was achieved by increasing the LLM's temperature.
-With the increasing temperature, the probability distribution of the LLM becomes flatter, reducing the differences between word probabilities and increasing the entropy of the distribution, which enhances the diversity of the generated text.
-The first iteration of exploration aims to generate diverse code and comprehensive test cases, including regular tests, boundary tests, and performance tests.
+During the thorough exploration phase, ThinkCoder conducts extensive thinking before running code and performing corrections.
+The self-exploration process generates $k$ answers simultaneously to expand the search area by increasing the LLM's temperature, which flattens the probability distribution and enhances diversity.
+The first iteration of self-exploration aims to generate diverse code and comprehensive test cases, including regular tests, boundary tests, and performance tests.
 While the subsequent iterations, focus on the exploration of code correction for specific errors.
-The exploration is carried out by the Exploration Agent, which is the only LLM used in ThinkCoder.
-The prompt design refers to Appendix \ref{sec:prompts}.
+The only LLM-based agent conducts self-exploration with prompt design detailed in Appendix \ref{sec:prompts}.